greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 **Note:** The `gp_vmem_protect_limit` server configuration parameter is enforced only when resource queue-based resource management is active.

-Sets the amount of memory \(in number of MBs\) that all postgres processes of an active segment instance can consume.
+Sets the amount of memory \(in number of MBs\) that all `postgres` processes of an active segment instance can consume.
 If a query causes this limit to be exceeded, memory will not be allocated and the query will fail.
 Note that this is a local parameter and must be set for every segment in the system \(primary and mirrors\).
 When setting the parameter value, specify only the numeric value.
 For example, to specify 4096MB, use the value `4096`.
 Do not add the units `MB` to the value.

 To prevent over-allocation of memory, these calculations can estimate a safe `gp_vmem_protect_limit` value.

-First calculate the value of gp\_vmem.
+First calculate the value of `gp_vmem`.
 This is the Greenplum Database memory available on a host.

 -   If the total system memory is less than 256 GB, use this formula: